A Brief History of the Harrison Center

 2016 — First Hip Hoperetta Musical History Tours are written and produced to teach the history of the buildings of the Herron High School campus and Harrison Center for the Arts.

 2016 — Gallery No. 2 undergoes renovation and is renamed Speck Gallery in memory of local artist Stephen Peck, through a gift from the Speck Fund.

-2017 — Planning begins for the first Pre-Enactment Theater event, PreEnactIndy, to take place in Monon16 area on October 7, 2017.
-Through a partnership with local theater groups, Monon16 will be reimagined as it ought to be—equitable, vibrant and just.
+2017 — Planning begins for the first Pre-Enactment Theater event, PreEnactIndy, which took place in Monon16 area on October 7, 2017.
+Through a partnership with local theater groups, Monon16 was reimagined as it ought to be—equitable, vibrant and just.
 Funded by an NEA Our Town grant.

 2017 – Harrison Center for the Arts rebrands to become simply the "Harrison Center."

 2018 – Art Dish is established.
 A monthly dinner series pairing an artist talk with a meal curated by a local chef, and served on our descending table in the Harrison Gallery.
 All twelve 2018 Art Dish events sell out.